BBGInnovate/CXP-Documentation-DEPRECATED/cxp-policy.md

 ####Secondary Use

 Content accessed through oddi.bbg.gov/cxp or the cxp.bbg.gov API does not, and should not, include controls over its end use.
 Once the content has been downloaded from the agency's site, the government cannot vouch for their quality and timeliness.
-Furthermor, the BBG and the U.S. Government cannot vouch for any analyses conducted with content retrieved from oddi.bbg.gov or the cxp.bbg.gov API.
+Furthermor, the BBG and the U.S. Government cannot vouch for any analyses conducted with content retrieved from the oddi.bbg.gov/cxp/ website or the cxp.bbg.gov API.

 ####Disclaimer of Endorsement